 Ålesund and Sunnmøre is easy to get to by air, land and sea. Ålesund is the regional traffic hub with connections to the whole Sunnmøre region.

 Innherred can be reached by car, train and bus.
-The airport in Trondheim is only 31 miles south of Innherred.
+The airport in Trondheim, with many international connections, is only 31 miles to the south.

-Sandefjord Airport Torp, Color Line, the train and the motorway E18 all ensure good transport connections both nationally and internationally.
+Sandefjord Airport Torp, Color Line, Fjord Line, the train and the E18 highway all ensure good transport connections nationally and internationally.

 You can easily get to Sarpsborg by car, train and bus.